pegi3s/auto-p2docking-docs/source/modules_4_docking.rst

 Parameter description:
 - haddock_all_files= If the user wants to see all the files created during the docking process set this parameter to y (yes), if the user only wants to see the most important files, set this parameter to n (no).
-In the example given is n

 This module takes as input the .pdb files of the ligand and receptor, which should have the following naming structure UniProtKB_database (e.g. P15848_AF.pdb).
 It also